vigneshbhuvan-nus/tp/docs/UserGuide.md

 user guide to help __you__ hit the ground running.
 With this foolproof User Guide, learning a new language will be as relaxing as drinking a hot cup of Green Tea.

+## 3. Quick Start (Gabriel)

+Before you can start using GreenTea, you will need to ensure that [Java 11](https://www.java.com/en/) is installed on your computer.

+To start using GreenTea:

+1. Download the latest jar file [here](https://github.com/AY2021S1-CS2103T-T09-4/tp/releases/new)
+2. Copy the jar file to your folder of choice (we recommend on your desktop!)
+3. Double-Click the file to start the application!

 ### Viewing help: `help`